Catch-You/CatchYou-AI/finetuning/README.md

 This directory contains the Colab Notebook `finetune_colab_gpu.ipynb` for fine-tuning a stable diffusion model using the LoRA technique.

+**Model pushed to Huggingface**

+The final version of the model, trained using this script, can be found [here](https://huggingface.co/SujinHwang/criminal-sketch-lora-v2-2).

 **Cost-Effective Fine-Tuning:**

 This approach utilizes Google Colab Pro's T4 GPU option, significantly reducing the cost compared to deploying a GPU-enabled AWS machine.